Last updated: June 23, 2021

-Ad placements in Apps must not violate any of the following:
+Publisher’s Ad placements in Applications must comply with all of the following:

-- Placements should not be placed so close to or underneath buttons or any other object within the App that End-Users are likely to accidentally click.
+Placements should not be placed so close to or underneath buttons or any other object within the Application that End-Users are likely to accidentally click.

-- Placements should not be placed in Apps that are running in the background of the device or outside of the App environment.
-It should be clear to the End-User, which App the Ad is implemented in.
-For examples, Placements launched before the App has opened or after the App has closed would be a violation.
+Placements should not be placed in Applications such that they are running in the background of the device or outside of the Application environment.
+It should be clear to the End-User from which Application an Ad originates.
+For example, placements launched before an Application has opened or after an Application has closed would be a violation of this Placement Policy.

-- Placements should not be placed in a way that abnormally interferes with navigating or interacting with the App’s core content and functionality.
+Placements should not be placed in a way that abnormally interferes with navigating or interacting with the Application’s core content and functionality.

-- Placements may not be implemented in a manner that they might be mistaken for other App content or that disguises Ads in any way.
+Placements may not be disguised in any way or otherwise implemented in a manner such that they might be mistaken for other Application content.
 This includes formatting neighboring content to look similar to Ads.

 Placements may not be placed on pages where dynamic content (e.g., live chats, instant messaging, auto-refreshing comments, etc.) is the primary focus of the page.